 How Long Will Recovery Take?

-Dr. Fusi or Dr. Craig will prescribe pain medication and recommend different ways to relieve discomfort as you heal.
+Our doctors will prescribe pain medication and recommend different ways to relieve discomfort as you heal.
 A follow-up exam will be scheduled a few days after the procedure to remove drains and bandages.
-During this exam, Dr. Fusi or Dr. Craig will review how to care for your facelift.
+During this exam, Dr. Fusi or Craig will review how to care for your body and your facelift.

-Houston patients who undergo a facelift and neck lift can expect to appear a decade or so younger.
+Patients seen by Dr. Craig in Houston or Dr. Fusi in Guilford who undergo a facelift and neck lift can expect to appear a decade or so younger.
 This revitalized appearance is due to:

-To learn more schedule a consultation with Dr. Fusi and Dr. Craig by calling our office in Houston at (713) 346-9909.
+To learn more schedule a consultation with Dr. Fusi and Dr. Craig, please call our office in Houston at (713) 346-9909.